c2corg/c2c_ui/docs/build-environment.md

 They are defined in `vue.config.js` file on root directory, and parameters are available on front side, into the `@/js/config` module.

-### `local:demo`
+### `local`

 ```
 npm run serve
 ```

 This environment is the development environment.
 It comes with hot-reload feature : modify a file, save it, and you'll see your modification in live!.
 It uses by default demo API, and it's read-write.

 ### `gitlab`